 There are certain general products that face problems when attempts are made to patent it, including smartphone applications, board games, or food recipes.
 This is because so many similar or identical products can be found within each category.
 For example, there are several smartphone applications out there for “crossword” style puzzles.
 While each application has a different name (which can be trademarked), the application itself usually cannot be patented since there are so many out there, and you can’t prevent the creation of this type of application.
 But it doesn’t hurt to try applying for patent protection, even if you think you won’t succeed.
 But before you do, just remember the costs associated with it.
 The simpler your invention is, the cheaper it will cost to file for protection, particularly if you file for protection on your own without an attorney.

 If you need help applying for a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.